 Jump toUpdate content

-SNS and SQS are both managed messaging services developed by AWS and supported by Scaleway Messaging.
+SNS and SQS are both managed messaging services developed by AWS and supported by Scaleway Messaging and Queuing.
 Although they are two separate services, they are often discussed simultaneously since they are frequently coupled to work together.
-A Scaleway Messaging SNS/SQS namespace supports both services simultaneously.
+A Scaleway Messaging and Queuing SNS/SQS namespace supports both services simultaneously.

 Some SQS features are not yet supported.
-Refer to the developers documentation for more information.
+Refer to our dedicated documentation page for more information.

-Once you’ve created your namespace, the next step is to create credentials that give your applications permission to connect to the Scaleway Messaging service.
+Once you’ve created your namespace, the next step is to create credentials that give your applications permission to connect to the Scaleway Messaging and Queuing service.

 - Read: receive messages from queues and topics.